-&lt;sup>3 As agreed with Winchester City Council's archaeologist and the Historic England Science Advisor for South-east England on 3 November 2020.
+4 As agreed with Winchester City Council's archaeologist and the Historic England Science Advisor for South-east England on 3 November 2020.

-- 4. Alluvial strata (SU4a and SU4d) in which waterlogged sub-fossil preservation of biological materials was noted during core description; - 5.
+- 1. Archaeological (SU5) or alluvial strata containing archaeological artefacts (SU4d) in which waterlogged sub-fossil preservation of biological materials was noted during core description; - 2.
+Representation from as many boreholes as possible; - 3.
+Strata of particular biostratigraphic interest (SU-4c and SU-4b); - 4.
+Alluvial strata (SU4a and SU4d) in which waterlogged sub-fossil preservation of biological materials was noted during core description; - 5.
 Other alluvial strata.

-As a result, the samples presented in the final column of Table 1 were assessed/measured (the details of these latter along with further information on selection criteria is included as Appendix 3 below).
+As a result, the samples shown in the final column of Table 1 were assessed/measured (the details of these latter along with further information on selection criteria are included as Appendix 3 below).